A cozy workspace with a laptop and coffee, representing the Ask Vanessa care journal

 Ask Vanessa: Extra Support for Family Caregivers Over the Holidays

 The holiday season brings a mix of magic and madness.
-For those of us caring for aging loved ones, the pressure to create "perfect" memories can feel crushing when balanced against medication schedules, doctor visits, and the daily realities of care.
+For those of us caring for aging loved ones, the pressure to create "perfect" memories can feel crushing when you're also juggling medication schedules, doctor visits, and the daily realities of care.
 I've spoken to so many families who feel guilty for dreading the holidays.
 They worry about disrupted routines, increased isolation, or simply running out of energy.
-I want you to know: you are not alone, and it is okay to ask for help.
-In fact, leaning on support services isn't "giving up"—it's the smartest way to ensure you and your loved one can actually enjoy the season together.
+I want you to know something: you are not alone, and it is okay to ask for help.
+Leaning on support services isn't "giving up."
+It's actually the smartest way to make sure you and your loved one can enjoy the season together.
 Let's talk about practical ways to lighten your load this year.

 December 15, 2025